wario123/IDD-Fa18-Lab4/README.md

 **b.
 What aspects of the Servo code control angle or speed?**

+The delay function controls the speed of the motor while the parameters in the for loop control the angle.
+(0 to 180)

 ## Part C. Integrating input and output

 **Include a photo/movie of your raw circuit in action.**